 We conducted the experiment in Boone County, IA, USA on the Iowa State University Agronomy and Agricultural Engineering Research Farm (41°55′N, 93°45′W).
 Soils at the site were primarily Webster silty clay loam (ﬁne-loamy, mixed, superactive, mesic Typic Endoaquolls) and Nicollet loam (ﬁne-loamy, mixed, superactive, mesic Aquic Hapludolls).
 The 60-year mean growing season precipitation 11 km from the site was 720 mm.
 Prior to initiation of the ﬁeld experiment in 2008, the site was used for maize and soybean production and was planted with soybean in 2007.
 Soil sampling to 15 cm in November 2007 indicated mean soil pH was 6.7, mean soil C concentration (via dry combustion analysis) was 30 g kg-1, mean extractable phosphorus concentration (via Bray-1 procedure) was 11 mg kg-1, and mean extractable potassium (via Mehlich-3 procedure) was 141 mg kg-1.

-Experimental plots were 27 m x 61 m and were arranged as a spatially balanced complete block design (van Es et al., 2007).
+Experimental plots were 27 m x 61 m, replicated 4 times, and were arranged as a spatially balanced complete block design (van Es et al., 2007).
 The three cropping systems used for the present study were continuous maize with annual removal of grain and about 50% of the stover (hereafter maize), reconstructed multispecies prairie with annual aboveground biomass removal (hereafter unfertilized prairie), and N-fertilized reconstructed multispecies prairie with annual aboveground biomass removal (hereafter fertilized prairie).
 All of the treatments were managed without tillage.
 Conventional farm machinery was used for planting, fertilization, crop protection, and harvest operations.
 Herbicides were not used in the prairie systems except for a small number of spot treatments for Canada thistle (Circium canadense) control, and the timing and frequency of herbicide use in the annual cropping systems varied among treatments.

 Both prairie treatments were sown on 19 May 2008 with the same custom seed mix obtained from Prairie Moon Nursery (Winona, MN, USA) that contained 31 species, including C3 and C4 grasses and leguminous and non-leguminous forbs.
 All species were perennial and sourced from within 240 km of the experiment site.
 The composition of the seed mix by weight was 12% C3 grasses, 56% C4 grasses, 8% legumes, and 24% non-leguminous forbs.
 A detailed description of the prairie plant community compositions can be found in Jarchow and Liebman (2013).
 The fertilized prairie treatment received no fertilizer in 2008 (the establishment year), but was fertilized at a rate of 84 kg N ha-1 year-1 in all subsequent years.
 This fertilizer rate was chosen because it was similar to the maximum rate of pre-planting N fertilization recommended for maize (Blackmer et al., 1997) and the expected N removal in the harvested biomass of perennial grasses grown in the area (Heggenstaller et al., 2009).